grafana/metrictank/devdocs/expr.md

 * will create an output series value.
 * it will use a new datapoints slice, retrieved from pool, because the points will be different. also it will allocate a new meta section and tags map because they are different from the input series also.
 * won't put the 3 inputs back in the pool or cache, because whoever allocated the input series was responsible for doing that. we should not add the same arrays to the pool multiple times.
-* It will however store the newly created series into the cache such that that during plan cleanup time, the series' datapoints slice will be moved back to the pool.
+* It will however store the newly created series into the cache such that during plan cleanup time, the series' datapoints slice will be moved back to the pool.

 # Considerations around Series changes and reuse and why we chose copy-on-write.